bavarius/git_playground/TestCases.md

     functionalRequirement Req_02 {
         id: 2
-        text: Renaming a file on one branch with changing of file contents on other branch
+        text: Renaming a file on one branch with changing of file contents on other Branch
         verifymethod: test
     }